kg583/Kilogram/README.md

 #### General

-* Polars are always angry at the nearest player within 32 blocks
+* Polars are now always angry at the nearest player within 32 blocks

 #### Jumping

-* Humanoid mobs are able to jump small gaps
+* Humanoid mobs are now able to jump small gaps
 * Mobs may fail the jump
 * Mobs will not jump if the landing area is unsafe
 * Mobs will not jump if standing on a honey block